You are here:

 Case Summary: Settlement Agreements Reached with Goodrich Corp. and KTI, Inc. Regarding Cleanup at B. F. Goodrich Superfund Site, Rialto, Calif.

-On March 26, 2013, the Environmental Protection Agency (EPA) and the Department of Justice (DOJ) announced that two settlements were filed with the U.S. District Court for the Central District of California.
+On March 26, 2013, the U.S. Environmental Protection Agency (EPA) and the Department of Justice (DOJ) announced that two settlements were filed with the U.S. District Court for the Central District of California.
 These settlements require the Goodrich Corporation to investigate and clean up contaminated soil and ground water at the Rockets, Fireworks, and Flares (RFF) (formerly B.F.
 Goodrich) Superfund Site in Rialto, Calif.
 At the same time, EPA and DOJ also filed a settlement agreement with KTI, Incorporated regarding cleanup at the site.

 These settlements, along with previously filed settlement agreements in 2012, will result in a comprehensive cleanup of the site totaling as much as $100 million.

 - Information about the Goodrich Company

 - Information about the Rockets, Fireworks, and Flares (formerly B.F.
 Goodrich) Superfund Site

 - Pollutants and Environmental Effects